 “Come on, chief, there is no such thing.
 Bigfoot is a myth.”

 Ranger Walker glanced over his shoulder at the dark woods around them.
 “Is it?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Rich AllanWrite a Review